-Circumcision is an optional surgical procedure, performed to remove the layer of skin - called prepuce or foreskin - that covers the head of the penis.
 Adult circumcision is typically a simple procedure, however, it’s a larger surgery than it is the circumcision performed on newborn babies.
 For most patients, the procedure will not have a lasting impact on urinating or sexual function.

-The possible complications of adult circumcision
+Other possible complications of adult circumcision

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.